Nancy Pelosi, first woman to serve as speaker of the U.S. House, steps down from leadership - NewsBreak

 “A new day is dawning on the horizon and I look forward, always forward, to the unfolding story of our nation — a story of light and love, of patriotism and progress, of many becoming one,” she said.
 “And always an unfinished mission to make the dreams of today, the reality of tomorrow.”

-The post Nancy Pelosi, first woman to serve as speaker of the U.S. House, steps down from leadership appeared first on Idaho Capital Sun .
+The post Nancy Pelosi, first woman to serve as speaker of the U.S. House, steps down from leadership appeared first on Georgia Recorder .